Fire & Ecosystem Ecology Lab

 Ecosystem ecology focuses on the interactions among living and non-living components of an ecosystem.
 It includes study of the structure and function of an ecosystem, their relationships, and their responses to natural and human-induced change.
 Ecosystem ecology is inherently an interdisciplinary field of study, and interdisciplinary approaches are essential for accurate understanding of specific ecosystem types, and for designing human land-use strategies that support ecosystem processes.

 We work closely with fire and forest managers and with researchers from diverse disciplines to advance ecological knowledge about fire-prone forest ecosystems.
-We welcome new collaborations as we seek to understand fire effects and forest recovery across contrasting ecosystem types.
+We welcome new collaborations as we seek to understand fire effects and ecosystem recovery across a variety of ecosystem types.

 Picture